zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

         }
         ```

-    * Get the list of nodes participating in the consensus for the last block: `zblcli tendermint-validator-set`
+    * Get the list of nodes participating in the consensus for the last block: `zblcli tendermint-validator-set`.
-        * You can pass the additional value to get the result for a specific height: `zblcli tendermint-validator-set 100`
+        * You can pass the additional value to get the result for a specific height: `zblcli tendermint-validator-set 100`  .

 8. Congrats!
 You are an owner of the validator node.